D8-X/d8x-trader-frontend-lite/README.md

   - This entry should then take the form:
     `VITE_ENABLED_CHAINS=1101;1442`

-- **VITE_ACTIVATE_LIFI**: This is an optional variable that allow to disable LIFI widget.
-The LIFI widget doesn't work with testnet.
+- **VITE_ENABLED_LIFI_BY_CHAINS**: This is an optional variable that enables the LiFi widget by chains.

-  - By default, this variable is set to `true`.
+  - By default, the LiFi widget is not shown.
-  - If it is required to be disabled then it should take the form:
+  - If it is required to be enabled for specific chains then it should take the form:
-    `VITE_ACTIVATE_LIFI=false`
+    `VITE_ENABLED_LIFI_BY_CHAINS=1101;1442`

 - **VITE_ENABLED_REFER_PAGE**: This is an optional variable that allow to disable Refer page.